falco81/KuroDLCTools/README.md

 ### The Problem

-When creating DLC mods for Kuro engine games, modders face two major challenges:
+When creating DLC mods for Kuro engine games, modders face multiple challenges:

 **1. ID Conflicts (Primary Problem)**
 - DLC mods use item IDs that may conflict with existing game items